SahithiSallaram/Quoraquestionpairs/README.md

 ## About this project
-Quora is a question-and-answer website where users may ask questions and get answers from other users.
-When a question is asked, Quora would use some methodology to find a subset of its existing question data base such that this subset contains questions which are “similar” to or about the same topic as the new question being asked.
-Once this subset has been identified, Quora would employ a machine learning technique to then determine if a duplicate question exists in this selected subset. <br>
-- The problem of finding if two question pairs have the same meaning or not requires a method to capture the semantic information and words vector features of questions rather than just a group of words.
-- This project aims to apply machine learning techniques to determine if any of the question pairs is a duplicate.
-- This relieves responders from answering repeated queries and directs users to the most appropriate responses, thereby improving the overall user experience.
-- This project uses SGDClassifier to implement both the linear classifiers logistic regression and Support vector machine.
-The model behavior was controlled with the loss parameter to make the SGDClassifier perform as Logistic Regression - loss parameter was set to ‘log’ and to make the SGDClassifier perform as SVM loss parameter was set to ‘hinge’.
-Each of these methods were also calibrated using the Sklearn Calibration Classifier.
+Quora, a popular question-and-answer website, employs a methodology to identify similar questions from its vast database when a new question is asked.
+Utilizing machine learning techniques, this project aims to enhance this process by automatically detecting duplicate question pairs.
+By predicting whether two questions have the same meaning, the project streamlines the user experience, prevents redundancy in responses, and directs users to the most relevant information.

+## Project Overview
+This project leverages a dataset containing pairs of questions from Quora.
+It preprocesses the questions using advanced techniques such as removing special characters, expanding contractions, and extracting features like TF-IDF vectors and fuzzy matching scores.
+Additionally, it employs machine learning models, including SGDClassifier with logistic regression and linear SVM, to classify duplicate question pairs.

+## Objectives
+- Semantic Understanding: Addressing the challenge of capturing semantic information and word vector features to determine the similarity between question pairs.
+- Improved User Experience: By automating the detection of duplicate questions, the project enhances the overall user experience on Quora.
+- Model Implementation: The project utilizes SGDClassifier to implement logistic regression and support vector machine (SVM) classifiers.
+The models are calibrated using Sklearn's Calibration Classifier to improve performance.